Quantum optical shallow networks: PROTOCOL

 and $\langle \cdot , \cdot \rangle$ the $L^2$ inner product.
 Measurements apply a nonlinear map to such product: an essential step to approximate a neuron and overcome the limitations of linear regression.
 See \cref{app:models} for a complete derivation from Wick's theorem.
-We finalize our model by post-processing the output with a bias $\beta\in\mathbb{R}$ that increases the network flexibility (for example, to counteract unbalanced training datasets), and a subsequent sigmoid activation function $\sigma(x) = 1/[1+\exp(-x)]$, that enhances the overall nonlinearity.
+We finalize our model by post-processing the output with a bias $\beta\in\mathbb{R}$, for example, to counteract unbalanced training datasets or mitigate the effect of photon loss, and a subsequent sigmoid activation function $\sigma(x) = 1/[1+\exp(-x)]$, that enhances the overall nonlinearity.
 Namely, the post-processed output reads $F_{\theta} = \sigma(f_{w W}(\I) + \beta)$, with $\theta$ denoting the set of trainable parameters $\{w, W_\lambda,\beta\}$.
 Importantly, both photons have the same frequency $\omega$, which can be always enforced by a proper choice of the longitudinal momentum.
 Experimental mismatches can be solved by optimizing the hardware setup, or by introducing an additional trainable parameter to improve visibility~\citep{crum2025mode}.